jwhitehorn/pi_piper/README.md

 ## Under the hood

-PiPiper use the libbcm2835 library from Mike McCauley at airspayce. (distributed with Open Source Licensing GPL V2)
+PiPiper uses the libbcm2835 library from Mike McCauley at airspayce (distributed with Open Source Licensing GPL V2).

 http://www.airspayce.com/mikem/bcm2835/index.html

-if you want to upgrade or downgrade the library for compatibility reason, get it and make it a shared object library :
+if you want to upgrade or downgrade the library for compatibility reasons, get it and make it a shared object library:

 ```script
 wget http://www.airspayce.com/mikem/bcm2835/bcm2835-1.49.tar.gz